tbidne/cli-utils/README.md

 The default is 30, and any provided argument must be a non-negative integer.

 `--branchType` is the type of branches to search, must be one of `a`, `all`, `r`, `remote`, `l`, and `local`.
 Defaults to remote.

+`--remote` is the name of the remote, defaults to `origin`.
+This is used for stripping out the remote prefix  when displaying the final results, if any exists.

+`--master` is the name of the branch to consider merges against, defaults to `origin/master`.

 ## Docker